refinajs/refina/docs/guide/essentials/rendering-basics.md

 :::tip

-The curly braces around the view function can be omitted if the view function has only one statement.
+The curly braces around the fragment can be omitted if the fragment has only one statement.

-This is because the return value of the view function will always be ignored.
+This is because the return value of the fragment will always be ignored.

 You can use `&&` to connect directives which always return `true` to the component function.